scttohara/scttohara/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on:
-  1. Building a project that I'll link here when it's up and running.
-Working on @M3ntalHealthBot on twitter.
-Check it out if you have a minute.

-  1. Finally, I'm studying for the AWS SAA-C02.
-Hoping to take the exam before the New Year.

 - 🌱 At the moment I'm learning more Python, graphQL, more SQL, more database and AWS.